raspberrypilearning/cd-sebento-scratch-2/en/step_3.md

     set [flushes v] to (answer)
 ```

-+ Time for a bit of math!
+Time for a bit of math!
 First you need somewhere to store a total.

-Create another variable called `totalWater`{:class="blockdata"} and set its value to `0` at the start of the program.
++ Create another variable called `totalWater`{:class="blockdata"} and set its value to `0` at the start of the program.

 ```blocks
     when green flag clicked
     set [totalWater v] to [0]
 ```

-+ Go to **operators** and look for this block
++ Go to **Operators** and look for this block:

 ```blocks
     () * ()